bkryzz/modcel/README.md

   fluid capillaries (e.g., bile, lymph...)

-  - <b>Multistate:</b> each cell/agent evolves by probabilistic Markov chain through discrete states, e.g., from “healthy” to "diseased" to “dead”.
+  - <b>Multistate:</b> each cell/agent evolves by probabilistic Markov chain through discrete states, e.g., from “healthy” to "diseased" (with progressive states) to “dead”.

 MODCEL is written with a mix of Python for the user-interaction parts (creating and managing input files and cell configs, creating and